A Virtual Stroll Around the Walls of Chester

 It was demolished in the late 1960s to make way for the Inner Ring Road.
 The site is now occupied by the Grosvenor Court offices and the City Road roundabout.
 All of these buildings may have gone but the clock seen on the right of the top picture remains in situ at the end of Foregate Street today.

-Below we see a photograph of the earlier building.
+Below we see a couple of photographs of the earlier building.
+In common with many of Chester's pubs, it was radically rebuilt in the once-again-fashionable half-timbered style.
 Note the sign for stabling above the entry on the right above another sigh reading 'Ring O' Bells Entry'.
 This led to residential premises of, we presume, a humble nature- see Ian's letter below.
 At some point in the late 19th century this building was demolished and replaced with the much more ornate one shown above.
 Note the side wall and chimney of the neighbouring Grosvenor Park Hotel just visible on the top right of the picture.

 Do you have any information about this pub?